JavierLopatin/JavierLopatin.github.io/content/authors/Contreras/_index.md

 ---
 # Display name
-title: Vicente Martinez
+title: Tomás Contreras Delporte

 # Full name (for SEO)
-first_name: Vicente
+first_name: Tomás
-last_name: Martinez
+last_name: Contreras

 # Username (this should match the folder name)
 authors:
-  - Martinez
+  - Contreras

 # Is this the primary user of the site?
 superuser: false